 He showed us our room – a nice bungalow with huge semi-open toilet/shower.
-It's such a cozy bungalow.
-Oh, we definitely couldn't wait to see the view tomorrow!
+It’s such a cosy bungalow.
+Oh, we definitely couldn’t wait to see the view tomorrow!

 - From the airport, take a DAMRI bus for less than 30k Rupiahs per person and ask the driver to drop you off at Lapangan Karebosi

-- Take the red mini buses (or pete-pete) nearby where you are dropped of.
-Verify with the driver that he's going to Malengkeri Bus Terminal (In Indonesian: Terminal Bus Malengkeri)
+- Take the red minibuses (or pete-pete) nearby where you are dropped off.
+Verify with the driver that he’s going to Malengkeri Bus Terminal (In Indonesian: Terminal Bus Malengkeri)